-All of Giorgetti Houston's condos will have striking outdoor spaces.
+All of Giorgetti Houston's condos have striking outdoor spaces.
 It's just one of the Sudhoff properties that attracted Douglas Elliman.

 Giorgetti Houston's front desk is even unique.

-Giorgetti Houston will be one of the most striking buildings in Houston.
+Giorgetti Houston is one of the most striking buildings in Houston.

 Giorgetti Houston is one of a kind millionaire's retreat.